scottrippey/scottrippey.github.io/_posts/2022-05-23-adopting-typescript-in-phases.md

 ---
 layout: post
-title: Build, Migrate, Improve: A Three-Phase Approach to Adopting TypeScript
+title: "Build, Migrate, Improve: A Three-Phase Approach to Adopting TypeScript"
 ---

 Converting a project to TypeScript is an investment worth making.
 Here’s what you need to know to make the process go smoothly and quickly.